All SLP Prep courses are 100% online. Each course includes mandatory 1 hour weekly live chat sessions with the instructor. Typically,

-Typically, these session are held in the evenings.
-Dates and times will be specified prior to each semester.
+these sessions are held in the evenings.
+Dates and times will be specified prior to

 This course provides a foundation in speech science with application for research

 and clinical application in communication sciences and disorders.
 Students will learn

 the fundamental processes underlying the production and perception of speech and the